-Internally lit show windows and incorporating lights into the façade of a building can add secondary light in a way that complements neighboring buildings and public space.
+Internally lit show windows and incorporating lights to the facade of a building can add secondary light in a way that complements neighboring buildings and public space.

 Lighting Buildings.
-Directing light toward the building façade or wall and not public space will accentuate architectural elements on the upper floors of a building and highlight historic façades, roof edges, store fronts, decorative details, signs, areas of intense color, and entrances.
+Directing light toward the building façade or wall and not public space will accentuate architectural elements on the upper floors of a building and highlight historic facades, roof edges, store fronts, decorative details, signs, areas of intense color, and entrances.